HAL Tejas: Operational history

 HAL Tejas Mk 1 participated in the first phase of Exercise Tarang Shakti 2024.
-The jets were escorted by a formation of four HAL Tejas Mk 1 aircraft, one of which was piloted by Vice Chief of the Air Staff Air Marshal Amar Preet Singh.
+The jets were escorted by a formation of four HAL Tejas Mk 1 aircraft, one of which was piloted by the then Vice Chief of the Air Staff, Air Marshal Amar Preet Singh.
 The exercise began with Tejas intercepting German, French and Spanish jets as a part of the training exercise.
 HAL Tejas was assigned to the Red Force (hostile) as well as the Blue Force (friendly) and its capabilities were proved in both the cases.
 The jet also received appreciation from the foreign pilots who piloted them.
 On 13 August, the Chief of French Air Force, General Stéphane Mille and the Chief of German Air Force Lieutenant General Ingo Gerhartz piloted HAL Tejas.

-The first production aircraft of Tejas Mk 1A will be showcased at Aero India 2025.
+The first production aircraft of Tejas Mk 1A was showcased at Aero India 2025.

 On 12 March 2025, Astra Mk-1 Beyond Visual Range air-to-air missile was successfully test fired from a Tejas Mk1 prototype over the Integrated Test Range, Chandipur, Odisha.
 The missile scored a direct hit on a flying target at a range of over 100 km.
 This test was significant for the subsequent induction of Tejas Mk 1A aircraft.
 Further trials are also expected for performance evaluation.

-HAL Tejas participated in the 2025 Dubai Airshow.
+The aircraft did not participate in Exercise Vayushakti on 27 February 2026 due to the fleet's grounding in the month following a take-off incident.

+Tejas was part of the IAF contingent in Exercise Veer Guardian which was conducted on 9–22 September 2026 at Jodhpur Air Force Station.
+The Chief of the Air Staff, Air Chief Marshal Amar Preet Singh, and the JASDF chief, General Takehiro Morita, conducted their respective solo sorties on Tejas simultaneously on 20 September.

 Potential operators

 HAL proposed exporting the Tejas, with preliminary talks taking place with several friendly countries.
 It was reported in March 2020 that HAL is willing to set up logistic facilities in Indonesia, Malaysia, Sri Lanka and Vietnam as part of exporting the Tejas.

+In a July 2026 interview, Hindustan Aeronautics Limited (HAL) Chairman and Managing Director Ravi K. said in an interview that domestic production is being prioritized with local capacity and ecosystem being worked on to fulfill domestic orders before export orders will be done.